Luxury vs. Practicality: When to Spend and When to Save

 How to Choose Between Luxury and Practical

 Overall, if you can afford to buy luxury and don’t worry about quality too much, you could opt for luxury pieces due to how beneficial they could make your image.
-You may be seen as an individual who’s responsible with money, and that may open exclusive opportunities for you.
+You may be an individual who’s responsible with money, and that may open exclusive opportunities for you.
 Buying luxury items can open a new world up to you, but you should always be careful with your spending.

 Author